Sterbweise/T5Server/README.md

 3. Save the file and exit the editor by pressing `Ctrl+x`, then `Y` to confirm, and Enter to save.

-Note: For Zombie mode, set `GAME_PATH` to "/opt/T5Server/Server/Zombie", `CONFIG_FILE` to "dedicated_zm.cfg", and `GAME_MODE` to "t6zm".
+Note: For Zombie mode, set `CONFIG_FILE` to "dedicated_zm.cfg", and `GAME_MODE` to "t5sp".
 Also, set the `MOD` variable to the path of the Zombie mode MOD.

 Ensure all settings are correctly configured before launching your server.